The 9 Crucial Questions You Should Be Asking Your Physiotherapist

 Choose a clinic that has hours of operations that work well with your lifestyle.
 You shouldn’t have to take time off work and family life to make it to your treatment session.
 Many clinics offer flexible, extended evening and weekend hours.

 #7 What other services does your clinic offer?

 Maybe you are only interested in physiotherapy treatments.
 However, some services (massage, chiropractors, naturopaths) can also complement and be beneficial to your rehabilitation plan.
 There are many clinics that offer interdisciplinary care; the clinicians work together as a team providing integrated treatments that help you on your road to recovery.

 #8 What are my payment options?

-In order to avoid surprises, ask your therapist what your payment options.
+In order to avoid surprises, ask your therapist what your payment options are ahead of time.
 Not everyone can afford supplementary insurance, and not all employers offer physio benefits.
-Some clinics offer direct billing, allowing you the convenience of not having to submit claims and use out of pocket expenses after each visit.
+Some clinics offer direct billing, allowing you the convenience of not having to submit claims and use out-of-pocket expenses after each visit.

 #9 Do I have to commit right away?